 COVID-19: DRIVING TEST INFORMATION

-Car driving tests restarted in England on Wednesday 22 July 2020 with new social distancing and safety precautions in place.
+Car driving tests may restart in England on Wednesday 2nd December 2020 with new social distancing and safety precautions in place.

 ARRANGE YOUR DRIVING TEST APPOINTMENT

 When you arrange your test, you’ll need to say if there’s a good reason you cannot wear a face covering when you take your test.

 You can sign up for email alerts to find out when you can book a new driving test.

 Do not arrive for your driving test more than 5 minutes before your appointment time.

 The driving test centre waiting room and toilets will be closed to help prevent the spread of coronavirus.
 However, you’ll be able to use the toilet if you have a disability or medical condition, or if you’re pregnant.

 KEEPING YOU SAFE WHEN YOU TAKE YOUR TEST